shariq1989/cookbook/content/recipe/High_Elevation_Cookies.md

 4. Dissolve baking soda into hot water and add it to the mixture along with the salt, mix well.
 5. Mix in the flour one cup at a time and fold in the chocolate chips.
 6. Drop by large spoonfuls onto an ungreased baking pan.
-7. Bake for 8-10 minutes until the outside is golden brown.
+7. Bake for 8-10 minutes until the outside becomes golden brown.